catskytw/QNAPFramework/README.md

 ![image](https://raw.github.com/catskytw/QNAPFramework/master/Doc/highLevelModuleStack.png)<br/>
 At ver 0.1, we only develop the communication modules including FileStationManager, MusicStationManager, MyCloudManager APIs and will complete other systems in ver 0.2.
 Since we focus on the communications and develop this framework for it, let's see the detail in communication:
 ![image](https://raw.github.com/catskytw/QNAPFramework/master/Doc/CommunicationModuleStack.png)<br/>
-You can just invoke these methods and don't deal with any detail of HTTP request, asynchronism problems, parsing and others.
+You can just invoke these methods and don't deal with any detail of HTTP request, asynchronous/synchronous problems, parsing, error handling and others.
 Facing to various HTTP behaviors from many different development teams, this framework is an elegant and carefully designed set of APIs which including RESTful, common Webservice, http response in XML format, http response in JSON format, http header control, credential information and a lot of details.
 For login example, you only simply invoke a method such as:

 ```Objective-C
 //create a fileStationManager